okj579/linebreak/README.md

 It's necessary to allow the `<wbr>` tag in both `parseFunc` functions.
 Otherwise the tag will not be rendered properly if inside a list item!

-## Additional Notes

-Please bear in mind that the `&shy;` entity itself cannot be seen inside CKEditor!
-It is an **completely invisible** symbol that can only be found when using the arrow keys on your keyboard to navigate the text cursor along the characters.

-The plugin therefore uses an wrapping element `<span class="shy">&shy;</span>` to visualize the entity inside the Rich Text Editor.
-If you or your editor wants to remove a soft hyphen, the best way is to activate the editor's *source* view to delete the whole wrapping span element.
-**In sum, these buttons should only be enabled for experienced editors only!**

 ### Footnotes

 <a name="browsersupport">[1]</a> Exact browser support for `&shy;` is hard to find.